 PodPress users: Podpress has been discontinued, so we reccommend that you move to another solution that is more current and secure.
 If you still use PodPress to generate your RSS feed, please note that the built-in Podtrac support in certain versions doesn't work correctly because PodPress hides the episode URLs.
 If the Podtrac Prefix doesn't actually appear in your feed as described above, then your episodes won't show up on your reports.
 The best solution in this case is to disable PodPress's automatic Podtrac support and insert the Podtrac Prefixes yourself after the feed is generated.

-BluBrry users: If you email your BluBrry support contact, they can enable support through their site.
+BluBrry users: If your feed is hosted on blubrry.com please use the PowerPress instructions.
+Otherwise if you email your BluBrry support contact, they can enable support through their site.
 Just make the request and they can insert the Podtrac Prefix into the URLs automatically at their end.

 PodBean users: PodBean does not support third party measurement prefixes.
 The best option for gathering measurement is either to use the Podtrac Feed Mirroring Service and register that feed in iTunes or to switch to another host such as SoundCloud or Libsyn.

 Podtrac Feed Mirroring Service: If you do not have control over your RSS feed in the ability to edit your episode file links with the Podtrac Prefix, use Podtrac's Feed Mirroring Service, and we will apply the Podtrac Prefix automatically for you.